-Changes in the environment often create new niches (living spaces) that contribute to rapid speciation and increased diversity.
+Changes in the environment often create new niches (living spaces) that contribute to rapid speciation and increased diversity events called adaptive radiations.
 On the other hand, cataclysmic events, such as volcanic eruptions and meteor strikes that obliterate life, can result in devastating losses of diversity.
 Such periods of mass extinction have occurred repeatedly in the evolutionary record of life, erasing some genetic lines while creating room for others to evolve into the empty niches left behind.
-You are already familiar with the extinctions that occurred during the Great Oxygenation event, when cyanobacteria altered the gaseous compositionso dramatically that even species that produced oxygen went extinct from the presence of the very same oxygen.
+You are already familiar with the extinctions that occurred during the Great Oxygenation event, when cyanobacteria altered the gaseous composition so dramatically that even species that produced oxygen went extinct from the presence of the very same oxygen.
 While that extinction was probably massive, it is not on the list of five mass extinctions of the Phanerozoic that are well documented in the fossil record.

-Mass extinctions in the fossil record define the geological periods of the history of life on Earth, so they typically occur at the transition point between geological periods.
+Mass extinctions in the fossil record define the geological periods of the history of life on Earth; these mass extinctions typically occur at the transition point between geological periods.
 The transition in fossils from one period to another reflects the dramatic loss of species and the gradual origin of new species.
 At five points in the Phanerozoic, a large number of taxa were lost in a short geologic time span:

-The end-Devonian extinction may have occurred over a relatively long period of time.
-It appears to have affected primarily marine species and not terrestrial plants and animals.
+- The end-Devonian extinction appears to have affected primarily marine species and not terrestrial plants and animals.
 The causes of this extinction are poorly understood.

-The causes of the end-Triassic extinction event are not clear and hypotheses of climate change, asteroid impact, and volcanic eruptions have been argued.
+- The causes of the end-Triassic extinction event are not clear and hypotheses of climate change, asteroid impact, and volcanic eruptions have been argued; these hypotheses are not mutually-exclusive.
 The extinction event occurred just before the breakup of the supercontinent Pangaea, although recent scholarship suggests that the extinctions may have occurred more gradually throughout the Triassic.

-In the following Cenozoic Era, mammals radiated into terrestrial and aquatic niches once occupied by dinosaurs, and birds, the warm-blooded offshoots of one line of the ruling reptiles, became aerial specialists.
-The appearance and dominance of flowering plants in the Cenozoic Era created new niches for insects, as well as for birds and mammals.
+- Impact on biodiversity: Plants died, herbivores and carnivores starved during this extinction event; in fact, every land animal that weighed more than 25 kg became extinct as a result of the end-Cretaceous extinction event.
+Recovery times for biodiversity after the end-Cretaceous extinction are shorter, in geological time, than for the end-Permian extinction, on the order of 10 million years.
+As plant biodiversity began to recover in the following Cenozoic Era, the surviving mammals radiated into terrestrial and aquatic niches once occupied by dinosaurs.
+Birds, descended from the only surviving group of dinosaurs, became aerial specialists.
+The rapid dominance of flowering plants created new niches for insects, birds, and mammals.
 Changes in animal species diversity during the late Cretaceous and early Cenozoic were also promoted by a dramatic shift in Earth’s geography, as continental plates slid over the crust into their current positions, leaving some animal groups isolated on islands and continents, or separated by mountain ranges or inland seas from other competitors.
-Early in the Cenozoic, new ecosystems appeared, with the evolution of grasses and coral reefs.
+Early in the Cenozoic, the evolution of grasses and coral reefs created entirely new ecosystems.
 Late in the Cenozoic, further extinctions followed by speciation occurred during ice ages that covered high latitudes with ice and then retreated, leaving new open spaces for colonization.

 A sixth, or Holocene, mass extinction is currently underway, primarily caused by the activities of Homo sapiens.
+The Holocene Epoch is the name of the most recent ~12,000 years of Earth’s history, or the time since the last major ice age.
+(Epochs are subdivisions of Periods within geologic time.)
 Since the beginning of the Holocene period, there are numerous extinctions of individual species that are recorded in human writings.
 Most of these are coincident with the expansion of the European colonies since the 1500s.
-Some well-known examples are the dodo from Mauritius, the Stellar’s sea cow in northwest North America, the passenger pigeon in North America.

 - many species would not have been described until much later in the time period, so their loss would have gone unnoticed.